pulumi/pulumi-hugo/themes/default/content/blog/converting-bicep-to-pulumi/index.md

 ## Bonus converter: ARM to Pulumi

 Those who are familiar with the Bicep CLI, know that it has a built-in _decompiler_ that converts ARM templates to Bicep.
 I thought it would be fun to build another converter that takes ARM templates to Pulumi but without writing any conversion logic for it.
 Instead, I would decompile the ARM template to Bicep, then use the logic from the Bicep converter to generate the final PCL code.
-Luckily for me, the decompiler code is embedded in the nuget package [Azure.Bicep.Core](https://www.nuget.org/packages/Azure.Bicep.Core) so I didn't to rely on the existence of the Bicep CLI to decompile the ARM template.
+Fortunately, the decompiler code is embedded in the nuget package [Azure.Bicep.Core](https://www.nuget.org/packages/Azure.Bicep.Core) so we don't have to rely on the existence of the Bicep CLI in order to make this converter work.

-From all of this, I created another converter: `pulumi-converter-arm` that works exactly like the Bicep converter but takes ARM templates as input.
+From all of this, I created another converter `pulumi-converter-arm` that works exactly like the Bicep converter but takes ARM templates as input.
 Head over to the [repository](https://github.com/Zaid-Ajaj/pulumi-converter-arm) to learn more about how to install it and how to use it.

+Depending on how well this ARM converter does its job, we might consider deprecating [arm2pulumi](https://www.pulumi.com/arm2pulumi/) in favor of it.
+However we first need to test it against more templates and iron out the rough edges.
+It would be the ideal situation because there are virtually zero maintenance costs, any improvements to the Bicep converter would automatically get picked up here.
+Also improvements to the decompiler from the [Azure.Bicep.Core](https://www.nuget.org/packages/Azure.Bicep.Core) nuget package would benefit the converter as well.

 ## Building your own Pulumi language converter